 The roadmap for later phases includes long term services and supports, social services, and other critical Medicaid providers as priorities.
 Funding The Program will be funded under the Health Information Technology for Economic and Clinical Health (HITECH) Act through the Centers of Medicare & Medicaid Services at 90% Medicaid federal funds and 10% state funds.

 HITECH funds may be used to support HIE onboarding of providers and hospitals eligible for federal electronic health record (EHR) incentive payments (“eligible providers”) and those Medicaid providers who are not eligible providers (including behavioral health, long term care, corrections, etc.).
 Onboarding must connect the new Medicaid provider, with or without an EHR, to an eligible provider and help that eligible provider meet meaningful use.

 The program was developed after extensive engagement with a wide variety of internal and external stakeholders.
 This included OHA stakeholder groups, like the Health Information Technology (HIT) Oversight Council, the HIT Advisory Group (with Medicaid Coordinated Care Organization representatives), and the HIT/HIE Community and Organizational Panel.
 OHA also formed a short-term advisory group composed of stakeholders across the state.
 OHA met individually with stakeholders from corrections, long-term services and supports, behavioral health, social services, frontier providers, supported housing, and others.
 OHA interviewed eight states with similar programs about best practices.
 Finally, OHA received helpful information through a request for information open to organizations operating an HIE in Oregon.
 OHA will continue to engage with stakeholders throughout the program.

-For more information, contact Kristin Bork at email@example.com.
+For more information, please contact Kristin Bork at firstname.lastname@example.org.